Cryo3978/MIMIC-Analysis_Pipeline/README.md

-This is the pipeline to analysis clinical outcomes, it's designed for MIMIC databases, but it's totally suitable for all the similar databases.
+This is a pipeline to analysis clinical outcomes, it's designed for MIMIC databases, but it's totally suitable for all the similar databases.

 Read our papers: